How Does Secure Socket Layer (SSL or TLS) Work?

-Client wants to communicate with a company to send important information back and forth.
-Client wants to be 100% sure that s/he is communicating with this particular company and that no one can eavesdrop on or intercept the communications.
-How can s/he do this?
+Jason wants to communicate with a company to send important information back and forth.
+Jason wants to be 100% sure that he is communicating with this particular company and that no one can eavesdrop on or intercept the communications.
+How can he do this?

-- Client sends a courier to the company’s address.
+- Jason sends a courier to the company’s address.

 - The company has envelopes that, when closed, can only be opened by the company.
 The company and the courier go together to a trusted third party — a notary — which makes the company provide documentation to prove its identity.
-The notary certifies the company’s secure envelopes and the courier takes these back to the client.
+The notary certifies the company’s identity and it’s secure envelopes and the courier takes these envelops back to the Jason.

-- The client gets the envelopes and, if it trusts the notary’s reputation, can be sure that they are actually from the company indicated.
+- Jason gets the envelopes and, if he trusts the notary’s reputation, can be sure that they are actually from the company indicated.

-- The client also has secure envelopes that, once sealed, only the client can open.
-It puts some of these in one of the company’s secure envelopes and sends them back to the company.
+- Jason also has secure envelopes that, once sealed, only Jason can open.
+He puts some of these in one of the company’s secure envelopes and sends them back to the company.

 - The company gets the sealed secure envelope.
 It opens the envelope (as only it can).
-It now has the client’s secure envelopes.
+It now has Jason’s secure envelopes.

 - The company has another kind of envelope that can be opened and sealed only by using a special combination.
-The company puts this special envelope with the combination lock, together with the combination, into one of the client’s secure envelopes.
+The company puts this special combination-envelope, together with the appropriate combination, into one of Jason’s secure envelopes.
 The company seals the envelope.

-- When the client gets the secure envelope, it opens it and thus knows that it came from the company.
-It then opens the next secure envelope inside that can only be opened by the client.
-Inside it gets out the combination-envelope and the combination itself.
+- When Jason gets the secure envelope, he opens it and thus knows that it came from the company.
+He then opens the next secure envelope inside that can only be opened by Jason.
+Inside, Jason finds the combination-envelope and the combination itself.

-- The client the puts his data in the combination envelope, seals it and sends it to the company.
+- Jason puts his data in the combination envelope, seals it and sends it to the company.